 For your viewing pleasure, I saved my SnapChat story from Saturday so you could hear more about the experience!

-But let’s talk about how my gear held up in clean up.
+The second half of my mud run tips it all about the clean up.
 I didn’t do anything fancy, I came home and cleaned them the best I could with the garden hose, then tossed them in the buckets you saw in the video full of water and a bit of dish soap overnight.
 Sunday I took them out and put the clothes through one wash in my washing machine (on a cold cycle) and rinsed the soap out of my sneakers and left them outside to dry.

 That’s it.
 No stain remover, no scrubbing, nothing fancy at all.